MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 	Er: singular form of "he"

 Geschenk gift
+	Kannst du morgen ein Geschenk kaufen
 Könnt can
+	Könnt Ihr - can you guy (plural form)
+	Könnst du - can you

 Ich bin im Restaurant, kommt ihr, Maria und Duo? - I'm at the restaurant, are you comming Maria and Duo Feiere - are celebrating
 	Nina und Peter, wo feiert ihr den Geburtstag? - Nina and Peter, where are you celebrating the birthday?
 	(Ich - Feiere, Sie - Feieren, Wir - feiern )
-Hause - home
+	Wo Feiert Ihr heute geburtstag - where are you celebrating your birthday Hause - home